 — Thich Nhat Hanh

-Now, this doesn’t accord well with our common-sense feeling pertaining to how time works, which has been informed by an overly-causal interpretation of things.
+This doesn’t accord well with our common-sense feeling regarding time, which has been informed by a causal interpretation of the universe.

-For those that don’t know, causality pertains to cause and effect.
-In other words, our common sense leads us to assume that event A causes event B in a linear sequence of events that we can neatly place on a linear timeline, and that if we keep following that linear timeline into the past, we’ll eventually get to the “first something or other.”
+Put another way, our common sense is that event A causes event B in a linear sequence of events that we can neatly arrange on a timeline, and that if we keep following that timeline into the past, we’ll eventually get to the “first something-or-other that sparked all other something-or-others.”

 Religion in the Western world, which has predominantly grown from its Abrahamic origins, has likewise seen the universe as having a definitive “starting moment,” when God — who is beyond time — created it.